-Interest rate risk is the risk that the value of financial instruments will fluctuate due to changes in market interest rates.
-The Company's income and operating cash flows are substantially independent of changes in market interest rates as the Company has no significant interest-bearing assets.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

+The Company's income and operating cash inflows are substantially independent of changes in market interest rates as the Company has no significant interest-bearing assets and liabilities.